Hefazat-e-Islam Bangladesh: Casualties

 According to government estimates, the number of casualties in this operation was 11, including a few law enforcement members, while the Daily Star gave as little as 5 deaths.
 This figure was dismissed by Human Rights Watch and other news agencies.
-Hefazat and the BNP initially claimed that 2000-3000 had been killed in the operations.
+Hefazat and the BNP initially claimed that 2,000-3,000 had been killed in the operations.
 British journalist confirmed that at least 36 people had died. which is also rejected by government.
 According to The Economist, European diplomats, as many as 50 people were killed in Dhaka, which didn't provide any diplomat's name.

 Because of the differing views, Human Rights Watch called for an independent body to investigate the protest deaths. the poet and activist Farhad Mazhar said the government and media were making a cover-up and disinformation campaign.
-Human Rights Watch disputes opposition claims of 200 deaths, but agrees that a massacre occurred.
+Human Rights Watch disputed opposition claims of 200 deaths, but agreed that a massacre had occurred.
 Amnesty International demanded that Bangladesh government set up an independent and impartial investigation immediately to look into police excesses.
-UN Secretary General Ban Ki Moon voiced concern over the killing of unarmed protesters in Bangladesh and requested the government to sit with religious and political leaders.
+UN Secretary-General Ban Ki-moon voiced concern over the killing of unarmed protesters in Bangladesh and requested the government to sit with religious and political leaders.

 On 6 May, the protests spread across the country.
 In Narayanganj, students and teachers of a local madrasa held protests and blockaded the Dhaka-Chittagong highway.
 In return, police fired several hundred gunshots, killing 27 people.
 In Hathazari Upazila, Chittagong, six people were shot dead by police.
 In Bagerhat, one Hefazat member died in a clash between protesters and police.

 Lawsuits

-The government has filed 12 cases against top leaders of the Hefazat-e Islam for murder, vandalism, arson and destruction of properties and other charges, after a demand for impartial investigations from supporting organizations.
+The government filed 12 cases against top leaders of the Hefazat-e Islam for murder, vandalism, arson and destruction of properties and other charges, after a demand for impartial investigations from supporting organisations.
 In 2014, a case was filed with the International Criminal Court against 25 Bangladeshi ministers and security officials, including Prime Minister Sheikh Hasina for alleged torture, forced disappearance, extrajudicial executions and mass killings.